israelperez/heroquest/soundboard/README.md

 ![Photo of finished soundboard](https://raw.githubusercontent.com/israelperez/heroquest/main/soundboard/images/step-final-b.png)
 ## Overview

 I’ve always wanted to make my games immersive in a way that allows most people to get into them and enjoy them.
-So, I decided to create a soundboard. in the past I used websites before using an app on my phone, and now I’ve finally created a standalone self-contained soundboard which can be used for anything really.
+So, I decided to create a soundboard.
+In the past I used websites before using an app on my phone, and now I’ve finally created a standalone self-contained soundboard which can be used for anything really.

 **Copyright Notice**
 The audio samples here were gathered from various sources and have copyright.
 They have been edited, cleaned and mixed to create the samples used in this project.
 They are only intended for personal use under creative commons 4.0 (CC BY_NC 4.0) https://creativecommons.org/licenses/by-nc/4.0/